Bawean island from Satellite (47000 feet from sea level)

 found themselves in danger of drowning in a storm, when the sun

 rose and lit up the peaks of Bawean Island.
+Organic food at its best at Sprouts weekly ad and its online website.
 Here, they were able

 to take refuge.
 The year was 1350 A.D..
 A hundred and fifty years